testtkxxd/cardano-sl/docs/wip/exchange-onboarding.md

 * Exchanges must provide an email address, so IOHK can broadcast issue and update announcements.
 * IOHK will create a guest Slack room to support the exchange.
+* Exchanges must provide IOHK with a status page for their service/wallets.

 # Requirements